114 – Emergency Management, Homeland Security Operations, & All-Hazard Plans

 c.
 Recording expenses,

 d.
 Documenting injuries and liability issues, and

 e.
 Preparing appropriate reimbursement documents, if applicable.

 The command staff is assigned to carry out staff functions needed to support the incident commander in preparation for and during a catastrophic event and may utilize additional designated personnel to assist in carrying out their area of responsibility.
 A list of those personnel utilized during the incident and a list of non-utilized personnel shall be forwarded to the incident commander by each bureau commander.
 The incident commander shall maintain a list of sworn and non-sworn personnel available for deployment in additional position assignments not specifically identified in the general staff functions.
 These positions include designation of a Safety Officer (SO) and a Public Information Officer (PIO).
 Additional assistants and command staff positions may be assigned as determined by the incident commander.
 [CALEA Standard 46.1.3]

-Levels of Mobilization
+F. Levels of Mobilization

 Many natural catastrophic events follow some recognizable build-up period during which planning and actions can be taken to achieve a gradually increasing state of readiness.
 Readiness levels will be determined by the Harris County Office of Homeland Security and Emergency Management (HCOHSEM).